rebelsky/csc207c/_eboards/eboard26-1.md

     * Because I have not caught up on tokens, everyone has infinitely many tokens.
 (You may not use tokens to make up for missing readings, labs, pre-reflections, or post-reflections.)
-    * I've added redos for the mini-projects you have not submitted so that you can fix things you already know are wrong.
+    * I've added redos for all the mini-projects so that you can fix things you already know are wrong (or submit them if you did not submit them the first time).
+    * The graders are still working on catching up.
+They've been hit by end-of-semester busy-ness.
 * Preregistration
     * Multiple second-years did not get a CS class in the spring.
 I don't know how many.
 The CS department isn't happy about this result, but